Discover special resources relating to architecture, art, Indigenous people, literature, primary education and more.

 This collection was created in consultation with local Aboriginal people.
 It contains culturally secret, sacred or sensitive materials; as well as materials that are considered racist, sexist, derogatory, abusive or offensive to Aboriginal and Torres Strait Islander peoples.
-It has been separated from the main collection in order to prevent causing offence to both Aboriginal and non-Aboriginal people, in accordance with Aboriginal and Torres Strait Islander Library, Information and Resource Network (ATSILIRN) protocols.
+It has been separated from the main collection in order to prevent causing offence to both Aboriginal and non-Aboriginal people, in accordance with Ethical Protocols for Working with Indigenous Australians - AIATSIS Collections.

 The collection also includes the Margaret Carnegie gift received by the Library in 1992 which includes books, journals and art exhibition catalogues focusing on early exploration in Australia, colonial anthropology and Aboriginal art.

 The collection is located in the Jeffrey Smart Building at City West campus and is accessible by contacting Ask the Library.